MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment: Introduction

-To address these limitations, we introduce MultiCrafter, a framework that achieves high-fidelity, preference-aligned multi-subject image generation through three key innovations.
+In this work, we introduce MultiCrafter, a multi-subject generation framework that employs a divide-and-conquer strategy to decouple this complex process by learning subject fidelity and human preference alignment separately at different training stages.
+We implement this via two stages focusing on different objectives: a fidelity-focused pre-training stage and a preference-optimizing post-training stage.
+Specifically, in the pre-training stage, we focus on achieving high subject fidelity.
 To address the attribute leakage caused by attention bleeding, we propose an \textbf{Identity-Disentangled Attention Regularization}.
-This mechanism applies explicit positional supervision only during the training phase to double blocks in FLUX~\citep{flux2024}, which are pivotal regions for feature injection and spatial control.
-This compels the model to distinguish between different subject features and learn distinct, disentanglement attention regions for each subject, drastically reducing attribute leakage.
+This mechanism applies explicit positional supervision only during the training phase to double blocks in FLUX~\cite{flux2024}, which are pivotal regions for feature injection and spatial control.
+During training, we add this explicit supervision to the standard reconstruction loss, guiding the model's attention to concentrate on the precise spatial layout of each subject in the generated image.
+This compels the model to distinguish between different subject features and learn distinct, disentangled attention regions for each subject, drastically reducing attribute leakage.
+However, this regularization requires the model to master the complex and diverse spatial layouts caused by different prompts and subjects.
+Finding that this challenge exceeds the capacity of a single LoRA module, we use a Mixture-of-Experts LoRA (MoE-LoRA) to provide the required specialized capacity

-Considering a single model struggles to cope with various attention layouts caused by a diverse range of subjects and prompts, we enhance its capacity by incorporating a Mixture-of-Experts (MoE) architecture.
-Inspired by MoE-LoRA's success in multitask tuning~\citep{feng2024mixture,zhang2025context}, our \textbf{Efficient Adaptive Expert Tuning} allows different expert networks to specialize in varied scenarios, dynamically selected via a routing mechanism.
-This ensure our method to maintain excellent subject fidelity in various scenarios without an increase in inference complexity.
+In the post-training stage, to align with multi-dimensional human preferences, we design a novel online reinforcement learning framework.
+We introduce a stable \textbf{Identity-Preserving Preference Optimization} that directly aligns the model across aesthetic quality, text-image alignment, and subject fidelity.
+To accurately measure subject fidelity, we introduce a Multi-ID Alignment Reward, which uses the Hungarian matching algorithm to maximize the overall match quality between multiple generated subjects and their references for precise scoring.

-For aligning with human aesthetic and semantic preferences while ensuring subject fidelity, we design a novel online reinforcement learning framework.
-We introduce \textbf{Identity-Preserving Preference Optimization} that aligns the model across three axes: aesthetic quality, text-image alignment, and subject fidelity.
-To accurately measure subject fidelity, we introduce Multi-ID Alignment Reward, which use the Hungarian matching algorithm to maximize the overall match quality between multiple generated subjects and their references for precise scoring.
-Besides, we introduce Group Sequence Policy Optimization (GSPO)~\cite{zheng2025group} to adapt to our MoE-LoRA design, thereby avoiding the core issue of training instability caused by expert-activation volatility inherent in MoE architectures.
-Our experiments demonstrate that MultiCrafter achieves significant improvements over existing methods.
+Experiments demonstrate that our approach, which decouples the learning of subject fidelity and human preference optimization into distinct training stages, achieves significant improvements over existing methods.
 Our main contributions are as follows:

 \begin{itemize} \item We propose explicit positional supervision that disentangles attention across subjects, thereby reducing attribute leakage and enhancing subject fidelity.